I am proud of my record and reputation as a councillor, campaigner and vocal representative for my community.

 Labour would ensure children have enough to eat as a minimum, while working towards an enriching life for all.

-I have supported local businesses through repeated flooding, lobbying for County resources to be directed to long-term solutions and for reinstatement of regular maintenance of drains.
+I have supported local businesses through repeated flooding, lobbying for resources to be directed to long-term solutions and for reinstatement of regular maintenance of drains.
+I believe planning laws need a radical overhaul to ensure new housing does not exacerbate flooding.

 I have challenged Government policy on changes to domestic violence refuge funding, gaining cross-party support and ensuring widespread media coverage of the campaign.